-Other sources can also be used to try to establish the dates of events.
-The Sheffield Local Register (Sheffield Local Studies Library: 942.74 S and Sheffield Archives: SHE/YEAR or CD-Rom) records a chronological list of events in Sheffield's history (including various references to poor law matters, workhouses, etc.) together with dates on which the events occurred.
-'The year's record' in The Sheffield Year Book (Sheffield Local Studies Library: 032.74 S) also provides a chronological list of events taken from the newspapers.
+There are no indexes to the newspapers but other sources can be used to try to establish the dates of events.
+'The year's record' in The Sheffield Year Book (Local Studies Library: 032.74 S) provides a chronological list of events taken from the newspapers.